binury/better_webfishing_mod_template/README.md

 the reader.
 For what it's worth, a typical mod might never get this large so don't feel like you've done something wrong if your mod file ends up being only 50 or so lines-- that's totally normal!

-I'll try to document this section more thoroughly in time.

 ## Building